brianshumate/vaultron/README.md

-While Vault functions as expected in this configuration, the built in Vault health checks for Consul do not work, so Vault does not register itself into Consul as a service.
+While Vault functions as expected in this configuration, the built in Vault health checks for Consul do not work, so Vault does not register itself into Consul as a service for this reason.

-This will be addressed with a configuration that more closely matches a best practices production setup in an upcoming release.
+This issue will be addressed with a configuration that more closely matches a best practices production setup in an upcoming release.
+Stay tuned!

 ### Where's My Data?